 AJ: Next, the city says it is still defining how much storage it needs.
-Do you yet understand whether that means the city needs something less than a combined nearly 14,000 acre feet of storage?
+Do you yet understand whether that means the city needs something less than a combined nearly 14,000 acre-feet of storage?

-ML: The City hasn’t said they need less than the 14,000 acre feet claimed and, at their latest work session, they maintained the possibility they will need all 14,000 acre feet.
+ML: The City hasn’t said they need less than the 14,000 acre-feet claimed and, at their latest work session, they maintained the possibility they will need all 14,000 acre-feet.
 However, Aspen’s own 2016 Wilson Water Group Water Supply Availability report shows that Aspen has no need for any water storage, much less giant dams in wilderness areas.
 As in zero need.
-That study concludes that Aspen will only need 231 acre feet per year in 2064.
+That study concludes that Aspen will only need 231 acre-feet per year in 2064.

 Wilderness Workshop and Western Resource Advocates recently shared their analysis of how Aspen might simply conserve water to avoid dams in wilderness areas.
-Instead of trying to justify 14,000 acre feet of storage that would provide sixty-five years of unneeded storage, we wish Aspen would identify a realistic storage amount and location.
-As evident from our settlement offer, we will support Aspen storage in locations other than the White River National Forest and wilderness areas—and that’s even if Aspen choses to build storage it does not need.
+Instead of trying to justify 14,000 acre-feet of storage that would provide sixty-five years of unneeded storage, we wish Aspen would identify a realistic storage amount and location.
+As evident from our settlement offer, we will support Aspen storage in locations other than the White River National Forest and wilderness areas—and that’s even if Aspen chooses to build storage it does not need.